enzonjagi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100-change_owner_and_group changes the owner to betty and the group owner to holberton for all the files and directories in the working directory.
 101-symbolic_link_permissions changes the owner and the group owner of _hello(symbolic link) to betty and holberton respectively.
 102-if_only changes the owner of the file hello to betty only if it is owned by the user guillaume.
+103-Star_wars Plays Star Wars episode IV in the terminal